gemfire/spring-data-for-vmware-gemfire/documentation/reference/region.md

-Previously, one of the underlying properties of the `replicated-region`, `partitioned-region`, `local-region`, and `client-region` elements in the Spring Data for VMware GemFire XML namespace was to perform a lookup first before attempting to create a Region.
-This was done in case the Region already existed, which would be the case if the Region was defined in an imported GemFire native `cache.xml` configuration file.
+Previously, one of the underlying properties of the `replicated-region`, `partitioned-region`, `local-region`, and `client-region` elements in the [spring-data-gemfire-name] XML namespace was to perform a lookup first before attempting to create a Region.
+This was done in case the Region already existed, which would be the case if the Region was defined in an imported [vmware-gemfire-short-name] native `cache.xml` configuration file.
 Therefore, the lookup was performed first to avoid any errors.
 This was by design and subject to change.

 This behavior has been altered and the default behavior is now to create the Region first.
 If the Region already exists, then the creation logic fails-fast and an appropriate exception is thrown.
-However, much like the `CREATE TABLE IF NOT EXISTS …​` DDL syntax, the Spring Data for VMware GemFire `<gfe:*-region>` XML namespace elements now include a `ignore-if-exists` attribute, which reinstates the old behavior by first performing a lookup of an existing Region identified by name before attempting to
+However, much like the `CREATE TABLE IF NOT EXISTS …​` DDL syntax, the [spring-data-gemfire-name] `<gfe:*-region>` XML namespace elements now include a `ignore-if-exists` attribute, which reinstates the old behavior by first performing a lookup of an existing Region identified by name before attempting to